obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 </script>
 ```

 So now we should be able to run our server and see a beautiful video call site, right?
-You should know the answer is no by now 😆.
+You should know the answer is "no" by now 😆.
 What are we missing?
 Well we haven't used any of that OpenTok logic from the Video API to send to Video Express.

 So we need to set our OpenTok variables in the `WatchParty Controller` and pass them through to our frontend.